 Retract the 2x Azimuth (Azi) Adjustment Screws from both sides to leave ample space for the alignment peg to fit in between the 2 Azi Adjustment Screws.
 Remove the 2x Azi Locking Screws, with washers, from the mount base.
 Secure the mount head by tightening the Azi Locking Screws into the M6 holes on the tripod.
-Use the included Allen wrench if needed.
+An Allen wrench is included for convenience.

-Figure 17.
+Figure 12.
 Attach the mount